“Why are you using pink fishing line?” I joked to a fishing buddy years ago.

 “As anglers dial in their trolling pattern, Depth-Hunter provides the ability to keep lures at the precise distance behind the boat to troll at the needed depth or distance,” Mahoney says.

-Whether you’re offshore jigging or trolling, or inshore fishing, think twice before picking a braided color just because it matches your boat or reel.
+Whether you’re offshore jigging or trolling, or inshore fishing, think twice before picking a braided fishing line color just because it matches your boat or reel.
 There’s likely an advantage to a specific hue that you might not have considered.